 Other ins and outs

 The word “British” is confusing in and of itself—it can refer to things that relate to the United Kingdom, Great Britain or the former British Empire.
-Though it used to be the world’s most powerful colonial force, the reach of that Empire has waned.
+Though that empire used to be the world’s most powerful colonial force, its reach has waned.
 However, the present-day U.K. does have a few remaining colonies worldwide, which are referred to as British Overseas Territories.
 These territories remain subject to British rule, though some are self-governing:

 - British Antarctic Territory

 - British Virgin Islands

 - St. Helena dependencies

 - South Georgia and the South Sandwich Islands